 b.
 Model Segments – Description and rationale for the organization of the policies and assets into model segments, consistent with the guidance from VM-20 Section 7.A.1.b and VM-20 Section 7.D.2.

 c.
-Grouping Within Model Segments (Deterministic) – Description of the approach and rationale used to group assets and policies for the deterministic reserve calculation within each model segment.
+Grouping within Model Segments (Deterministic) – Description of the approach and rationale used to group assets and policies for the deterministic reserve calculation within each model segment.

-A clear indication shall be provided of how the company met the requirements of Section 2.G of VM-20 with respect to the grouping of policies.
+A clear indication shall be provided of how the company met the requirements of Section 2.G. of VM-20 with respect to the grouping of policies.
 It shall be documented that, upon request, information may be obtained that is adequate to permit the audit of any subgroup of policies to ensure that the reserve amount calculated using a seriatim (policy-by-policy) liability model produces a reserve amount not materially higher than the reserve amount calculated using the grouped liability model.

 d.
-Grouping Within Model Segments (Stochastic) – Description of the approach and rationale used to group assets and policies for the stochastic reserve calculation within each model segment if different from the approach used in paragraph 2.c.
+Grouping within Model Segments (Stochastic) – Description of the approach and rationale used to group assets and policies for the stochastic reserve calculation within each model segment if different from the approach used in paragraph 2.c.

 e.
 Model Validation – Description of the approach used to validate model calculations within each model segment for both the deterministic and stochastic models, including: how the model was evaluated for appropriateness and applicability; how the model results compare with actual historical experience; what, if any, risks are not included in the model; the extent to which correlation of different risks is reflected in the margins; and any material limitations of the model.